Package Management Guide

 yarn add @gasket/<plugin-name>[@version]

-CSS support and want to include @zeit/next-stylus
+you need stylus CSS support and want to include @zeit/next-stylus you should

 add it as a devDependency.
-Adding -D
+Adding -D will make yarn or npm add the

-dependencies.
+peer or optional dependencies.
 See the npm or

 yarn install documentation for more details.